eivilux/calendrier-apres/README.md

 #### Static Assets
 - Place images in `static/images/cases/`
-- Place the podcast audio in `static/audios/`
+- Place the audios in `static/audios/`

 ### GitHub Pages
 The app is configured to work out-of-the-box with GitHub Pages.
 Paths are automatically set for the `/calendrier-apres` base.